github/codeql/change-notes/1.22/analysis-cpp.md

 - The `semmle.code.cpp.models` library now models data flow through `std::swap`.
 - There is a new `Variable.isThreadLocal()` predicate.
 It can be used to tell whether a variable is `thread_local`.
 - Recursion through the `DataFlow` library is now always a compile error.
 Such recursion has been deprecated since release 1.16.
 If one `DataFlow::Configuration` needs to depend on the results of another, switch one of them to use one of the `DataFlow2` through `DataFlow4` libraries.
+- The possibility of specifying barrier edges using `isBarrierEdge`/`isSanitizerEdge` in data-flow and taint-tracking configurations has been replaced with the option of specifying in- and out-barriers on nodes by overriding `isBarrierIn`/`isSanitizerIn` and `isBarrierOut`/`isSanitizerOut`.
+This should be simpler to use effectively, as it does not require knowledge about the actual edges used internally by the library.